FengYen-Chang/Chinese.BERT.OpenVINO/performance.md

 # Performace Result

-This page will show the all performance data for the converted IR model.
+This page shows the all performance data for the converted IR model.

 ### Performance Result on cmrc2018 Dataset